johnmcd-ff/LoPy-DHT-transmission/README.md

 LoraMAC.py
   initialises the LoRa module and creates a socket for transmission/reception sends the required data to the LoRa transmitter

+LoraMAC-RX
-  for reception, the simpler process of receiving the data and printing to the console.
+  file running loop to receive data from the Lora interface and print to the console.
+Edit main.py to call this function. for reception, the simpler process of receiving the data and printing to the console.